thenbrent/multisite-user-management/readme.txt

 Tested up to: 3.0
 Stable tag: 0.1

-Add new users to every site in a MultiSite WordPress installation with a default role you choose.
+Automatically add new users to each site in your MultiSite WordPress installation.

 == Description ==

 Running a MultiSite WordPress?
-You no longer need to be manually add new users to each of your sites.
+You no longer need to manually add new users to each of your sites.

-With this plugin, when a new user activates their account, they will be assigned a role for each of your sites.
+With this plugin, new users are assigned a role for each of your sites.
+You determine the default role for each site under the **Multisite User Management** section of the *Super Admin | Options* page.

-You determine the default role for each site under the "Super Admin | Options" menu.
+You can assign different roles for each site or no roles if you want some site's to be kept private.

 == Installation ==

-Upload the multisite-user-management.php file to the wp-content/mu-plugins directory (you can discard the multi-site-user-management directory and contents).
+1. Upload only the `multisite-user-management.php` file to the `wp-content/mu-plugins/` directory (you can discard the multi-site-user-management directory and its contents).

-The mu-plugins folder is not created by default, therefore, you may need to create it under wp-content.
-This plugin will only work in the mu-plugins directory.
+1. After being uploaded to `mu-plugins`, the plugin will be activated automatically.

-After being uploaded to mu-plugin, the plugin will be activated automatically.
+1. Navigate to the **Multisite User Management** section of the *Super Admin | Options* page and set the default role for each of your sites.

-Once installed in the correct location, you will find a "Multisite User Management" section under "Super Admin | Options" page.
+NB.
+WordPress does not create the `mu-plugins` directory by default, therefore, you may need to create it.
+This plugin will not work in the `wp-content/plugins` directory.

 == Frequently Asked Questions ==